jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 453 Search criteria
 (1) The public registers may be searched only by reference to the following criteria:
-  (a) the bankruptcy number, summary instalment order, or no asset procedure number:
+  (a) the bankruptcy number, debt repayment order, or no asset procedure number:
   (b) the name, or any part of the name of a person:
   (c) the name of a court:
   (d) insolvency status:
-  (e) the date of adjudication, summary instalment order, admission to the no asset procedure, or discharge, by reference to a range of dates:
+  (e) the date of adjudication, debt repayment order, admission to the no asset procedure, or discharge, by reference to a range of dates:
   (f) any combination of the criteria in paragraphs (a) to (e):
   (g) any other prescribed criteria.
 (2) In subsection (1)﻿(d), insolvency status means that a person (P)— (a) is currently bankrupt; or
-  (b) is subject to a current summary instalment order; or (c) is currently admitted to the no asset procedure; or (d) is a discharged bankrupt; or
+  (b) is subject to a current debt repayment order; or (c) is currently admitted to the no asset procedure; or (d) is a discharged bankrupt; or
   (da) is discharged from the no asset procedure under section 377; or